 In both sports, the players use racquets and balls.
 The rules of each game are very similar, but here is a list of important differences:

-• Padel is played with a tennis racquet, not a squash racquet, and the ball is bigger than a tennis ball but smaller than a squash ball.
-The Padel racquet is shorter than its squash counterpart is, as it must accommodate the larger ball.
+- The ball is bigger than a tennis ball but smaller than a squash ball, with a Padel racquet being shorter than its Squash counterpart, as it must accommodate the larger ball.

 This also means that you will be doing less running around when playing Padel compared to squash since you will not need to lean down as much when hitting the ball over the net!